Department: Centre for Endocrinology, William Harvey Research Institute

 William Harvey Research Institute

-Following a successful program grant awarded by Barts Charity on adrenal research, applications are invited for a Full-Time Post as a Postdoctoral Research Assistant post within the world-renowned William Harvey Research Institute at Bart’s and The London Medical School, Queen Mary University of London (QMUL).
-The position is within the Centre for Endocrinology, composed of >60 staff.
-The Centre is based within the picturesque Charterhouse Square Campus of QMUL in the heart of City of London.
+Following a successful program grant awarded by Barts Charity on adrenal research, applications are invited for a Postdoctoral Research Assistant within the world-renowned William Harvey Research Institute at Bart’s and The London Medical School, Queen Mary University of London (QMUL).
+The position is within the Centre for Endocrinology and the Centre for Translational Bioinformatics, based within the picturesque Charterhouse Square Campus of QMUL in the heart of City of London.
 The post holder will have a PhD in molecular biology/genetics and experience with analysis of transcriptomic or other ‘big data’ (proteomics, next generation sequencing).

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-To apply and for full job details including a job description and person specification please visit http://www.jobs.qmul.ac.uk and search for reference QMUL 16391
+To apply and for full job details including a job description and person specification please visit http://www.jobs.qmul.ac.uk and search for reference QMUL21326.

-The closing date for applications is 20th Nov 2018.
-Interviews are expected to shortly thereafter.
+The closing date for applications is March 1st 2020 Interviews are expected to take place in shortly after.

 The School of Medicine and Athena SWAN Charter for Women in Science.